-This program has been developed to transfer into University of Wisconsin-Stout's Bachelor of Science degree in Manufacturing Engineering.
-The third and fourth years of the bachelor's program will be taught by UW-Stout instructors on the NWTC Green Bay campus with no need for students to travel to UW-Stout.
+This program will transfers into University of Wisconsin-Stout's Bachelor of Science degree in Manufacturing Engineering offered in Green Bay on the NWTC campus.
+The third and fourth years of the bachelor's program are taught by UW-Stout instructors on the NWTC Green Bay campus.

-- Apply the principles of mathematics and science to solving manufacturing related problems. - Apply methodologies to design for manufacturability. - Determine production process improvements by conducting experiments. - Create basic models using a parametric modeler. - Explain the principles of material selection. - Assist in the design of products and manufacturing systems. - Communicate effectively. - Function effectively in team or group settings. - Display attitudes consistent with the profession.
+- Apply the principles of mathematics, science and lean principles to solve manufacturing related problems. - Apply proper engineering principles to design for manufacturability. - Determine production process improvements by application related experiments. - Explain the principles of material selection and application. - Assist in the design of products and manufacturing systems. - Communicate effectively. - Function effectively in team or group settings. - Display attitudes consistent with the profession. - Utilize modeling software tools in the design of prototypes, products or components for selected applications. - Apply automation principles along with the use of programmable logic controller techniques for design and control of manufacturing processes.